 ISVA Service – Supporting and Reporting

-ISVAs (Independent Sexual Violence Advisors) are here to provide independent practical support and assistance to people in Warwickshire who have experienced sexual violence and who are either considering reporting to the police or have already done so.
+ISVAs (Independent Sexual Violence Advisors) are here to provide independent practical support and assistance to people in Warwickshire who have experienced sexual violence or abuse and who are either considering reporting to the police or have already done so.
 They make sure you have the best possible advice, information, access to services and support that you need and can act as an advocate for you when dealing with other agencies such as the police.

 Our ISVA service and how it can help you

 Your ISVA will be approachable and empathetic and listen to you without judgement.
 They will give you advice and information and let you make decisions that are right for you with no pressure.
 They are completely independent of the police and criminal justice system.

 “For many people who have had crimes perpetrated against them, they are unsure about where to turn and can feel overwhelmed.
 They may feel that they ought to talk to the police about what has happened to them but this can be hard.
 For example, sometimes the person that hurt them is a family member; sometimes a person thinks that they will be blamed or judged.
 Talking to an ISVA is a way of talking through different options, knowing that whatever action they choose, it will be their decision without any coercion and that there will be ongoing support from Safeline.”

 - Give you support if you want to report rape or sexual abuse to the police – you might want them to come with you when giving a statement.

 - Report the rape or sexual abuse anonymously on your behalf if you do not want to go to the police.